arktekk/rest-workshop/book/exercises-introduction.md

 * node.js and npm.
 All the exercises use node.js.
 * MongoDB
 * git to clone this repository
-* curl - a command line HTTP client.
+* curl, a command line HTTP client.
 Useful for scripting and debugging http servers

 ### Node.js and NPM